 2. Termini is Walking Distance to Rome’s Major Sights

-There’s plenty to see around the Termini neighborhood.
-I like to walk, so found it a very easy walking distance to Palazzo Barberini (Read this post on 3 Mistakes You Don’t Want to Make in Rome for why you shouldn’t miss this often overlooked museum), the Colosseum and Roman Forum, the National Museum of Classical Art, the Basilica of Santa Maria Maggiore (founded in 420 AD) and even the Trevi Fountain.
+Other things to do in the Termini neighbourhood include visiting major Rome landmarks such as the Colosseum and Roman Forum, the National Museum of Classical Art, the Basilica of Santa Maria Maggiore (founded in 420 AD) and even the Trevi Fountain.

-You’re going to want to try Spaghetti alla Carbonara when in Rome so Termini is a great neighbourhood to try it in.
+You’re going to want to try Spaghetti alla Carbonara and an Aperol or Campari cocktail when in Rome so Termini is a great neighbourhood to try it in.

 Read more about food in Italy in Traditional Italian Food: 25 Must-Try Regional Foods of Italy